RossKnapman/Cardboard-Cosmology-2dF/README.md

   x, y, z, R, B

   So the R value would be at index 3, hence set redValue = galaxyData [i][3], and blueValue = galaxyData [i][4]
+15. If the particle size varies between galaxies, this can be set in a similar way to the colour.
+  1. D